 Each year OCQG sponsors a Quilt Inn.
 This is an all day local event for OCQG members to get together for sewing and enjoying each other’s company.
 It is held locally on a Saturday and members may come and go as their schedules permit.

-- The Quilt Inn Committee organizes this day by consulting with the Board, and reserving the room. works with the Church Custodian to set up the room and decides what to do for the meals
+- The Quilt Inn Committee organizes this day by consulting with the Board about the dates and

-- Arrange for guild members to lead workshops and/or demonstrations.
+- Arrange for guild members to lead workshops and/or demonstrations if desired.

-- Promote the event to the Guild, collect fees, keep records, and turn in receipts and information to the Treasurer.
+- Promote the event to the Guild via the Newsletter and the Thimblethoughts email list, put registration sheet online and hand out at the General Meeting, collect fees with the registration sheet, keep records, and turn in receipts and information to the Treasurer.

 OCQG sponsors a quilt show, usually in April of the even numbered years.
 The show is open to members and non-members and is a major fundraiser for the guild.
 There is a small fee for entering a quilt.
 All Guild members are encouraged to enter quilts and to volunteer to make the Quilt Show a success.
 Some of the volunteer activities include: Chairs, publicity, book and fabric sales, set-up and takedown, etc.